 Root Cause Analysis Training

-Most companies are doomed to repeat their mistakes, because the root cause for their mistakes is not fixed.
+Most companies are doomed to repeat their mistakes because the root cause of their mistakes is not fixed.
 Why don’t companies fix their mistakes?
-Because the people responsible for the corrective actions, (CAPA), were not adequately trained on root cause analysis.
+Because the people responsible for the corrective actions (CAPA), were not adequately trained on root cause analysis.
 Adequate training on root cause analysis requires three things:

 - Courage to admit that your process is broken

 - Learning more than one tool for analyzing problems